Nermen-Salama/HelperMethods/README.md

-# Renaming bullk of images or any files with cretain
+# Renaming bullk of images or any files with cretain prefix as u wish